jihyechoi77/adversarial-attack/README.md

-# Facial Attributes and their Robustness against Adversarial Examples
+# Facial Attributes and their Robustness against Adversarial Manipulation

 ## Requirements